lucaslingle/metavb/README.md

 ## Misc.

-Please note that this is a research codebase and as most of our efforts were focused on algorithmic improvements and time efficiency, our code remains less beautiful than it ultimately could.
+Please note that this is a research codebase and is therefore somewhat messy!
+For full reproducibility purposes, we provide the code as-is, rather than refactoring.

 If you find the code or paper helpful in your research, please cite the following bibtex:
 ```
 @article{Lingle2021,
   title = {Meta-Learning with Variational Bayes},
   author = {Lucas D. Lingle},
   journal = {arXiv preprint arxiv:2103.02265},
   year = {2021}
 }
 ```